The latest statistics on uninsured motorists driving around the State of Texas are at a shocking ± 20% - which equate to roughly 4 million drivers.

 ● You may have an all-out war with your service provider when filing your claim and may need to retain the services of a lawyer to have your claim fulfilled.

-● Your policy should cover a variety of expenses to their limit including medical and/or funeral, repairing the vehicle or replacing lost goods, personal injury.
+● Your policy should cover a variety of expenses to their limit including medical and/or funeral, repairing the vehicle or replacing lost goods, and personal injury.

 Call the police to the scene of the accident.
 This is prudent for a number of reasons including having the accident documented by an officer as well as avoiding a scam artist.

 If you do not have UM/UIM coverage on your policy, check whether the at-fault driver has no insurance coverage.
 It is not often, but it does happen at times and we have seen it, where some insurance companies deny coverage to avoid paying even though there is coverage, so check and double check.
 Ask for an official letter documenting their answer as an oral statement may be denied outright at a later stage.